BatmanNet: Bi-branch Masked Graph Transformer Autoencoder for Molecular Representation: Introduction

-To overcome these challenges, some recent studies suggested that a self-supervised pre-trained large neural network on the unlabeled datasets enables better transfer performance in downstream molecular property prediction tasks.
-For example, \cite{25,26} used SMILES representation~\cite{61} of molecules to pre-train a sequence-based model with the masked language-modeling task.
-However, lacking explicit topology representation, such methods cannot explicitly learn the molecular $2$D topology structural information, instead focusing their learning on the grammar of molecular strings.
-Recently, more research works focused on pre-training models directly from the $2$D topology graphs. \cite{31} proposed a self-supervised task at the level of nodes and graphs to pre-train the GNNs to learn local and global representations. \cite{32} also proposed a pre-training task at two different levels, \textit{i.e.}, contextual property prediction for node/edge level task and graph-level motif prediction, and designed a GNN-Transformer-style pre-training model---GROVER.
-Although the GROVER model achieved state-of-the-art performance on multiple downstream molecular property prediction tasks, we argue that the molecular representation learning in this way is suboptimal.
-First, in order to predict the contextual property from a masked local subgraph, a contextual property dictionary has to be pre-defined in advance, which requires additional pre-processing on the raw molecular graph and introduces associated hyper-parameters to control context radius manually.
-Thus, the pre-training task cannot be achieved efficiently in an end-to-end manner.
-Second and more importantly, the best performer GROVE model contains over $100$ million parameters, and thoroughly training such a big model often requires a large-scale dataset ($11$ million unlabelled molecules were used for pre-training) and considerable computational resources, which is very time-consuming, computationally expensive, and environmentally unfriendly.
+To overcome these challenges, some recent studies suggested that pre-training a large neural network on unlabeled datasets using self-supervised learning enables better transfer performance in downstream molecular property prediction tasks.
+For example, Sheng et al. \cite{wang2019smiles} and Seyone et al. \cite{chithrananda2020chemberta} used SMILES representation~\citep{weininger1989smiles} of molecules to pre-train a sequence-based model with the masked language-modeling task.
+However, lacking explicit topology representation, such methods cannot explicitly learn the molecular structural information, instead focusing their learning on the grammar of molecular strings.
+Recently, more research works have proposed to employ self-supervised learning strategies to pre-train models directly from molecular graphs by leveraging large-scale unlabeled molecules \cite{hu2019strategies, rong2020self, li2021effective,li2022kpgt,fang2022geometry}.
+Although these works achieved better performances on multiple downstream molecular property prediction tasks, we contend that molecular representation learning in this way is suboptimal.
+In this paper, we argue that current self-supervised learning methodologies applied to molecular graphs continue to confront two principal challenges:

+\textbf{Complex pre-training tasks.} Some previous studies have to construct a variety of complex pre-training tasks to learn local and global information about molecules \cite{rong2020self, li2021effective,li2022kpgt,fang2022geometry}.
+These tasks often require the introduction of additional domain knowledge, such as motifs \cite{rong2020self}, subgraphs \cite{li2021effective}, the atomic distance matrix \cite{fang2022geometry}, molecular descriptors and fingerprints \cite{li2022kpgt}, to manually define the target features predicted during pre-training.
+The complexity of these pre-training tasks, along with the introduction of additional knowledge, has rendered the entire pre-training process incapable of being effectively accomplished in an end-to-end manner.